wombleton/gitlaw-nz/acts/T/Telecommunications Act 2001.md

 *   (1) A network operator who fails to comply with [section 142][349] or [section 145][352] commits an offence.

-    (2) A network operator who commits an offence against subsection (1) is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) A network operator who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $10,000\.

     (3) In addition to any fine imposed under subsection (2), a court may make any order relating to compensation that it thinks fit.

+    Section 146(2): amended, on 1 July 2013, by [section 413][661] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 147 Appeals by network operators to District Court